Pässe mit verschiedenen Visa, © Colourbox

 For long-term stays of more than 90 days (e.g. to attend university, work or join a family member IN Germany)

 National visas are issued for long-term stays for a particular purpose.
-Usually issued for 90 days, such visas may be issued for up to a year in certain cases.
+Usually issued for 90 days.
 After entering Germany, visa holders must apply for a residence permit as a general rule.

 Preparing your application

-Please fill out and print the visa application form here and bring a copy of it to the Embassy.
+- Please fill out and print the visa application form here.

 Submitting your application

-Please hand in your complete documentation.
-Every application needs to consist of two identical sets (one for the embassy and one for the local immigration authorities in Germany).
-Therefore you need to provide two identical piles of documents according to the information paper.
+- Please hand in your complete documentation.
+Every application needs to consist of two identical sets (one for the Embassy and one for the local immigration authorities in Germany).
+Therefore you need to provide two identical piles of documents according to the checklist.